 We use WAVE (Web Accessibility Evaluation Tool) as a quick check of a page.

-WebAIM’s WCAG 2.0 Checklist is WebAIM’s interpretation of WCAG guidelines with recommended techniques for following those guidelines.
-This is not an official checklist.
+WebAIM’s WCAG 2.0 Checklist is their interpretation of WCAG guidelines with recommended techniques for following those guidelines.
+It is not an official checklist.

 Please contact us